vechain/rosetta/README.md

 }
 ```

-- Step3: Call /construction/metadata
+- Step 3: Call /construction/metadata

-Use Step2 return value to call /construction/metadata, the api will calculate the gas online, return `metadata` and `suggested_fee`.
+Use step 2 return value to call /construction/metadata, the api will calculate the gas online, return `metadata` and `suggested_fee`.
 ``` json
 {
     "metadata": {